How To Write A Cover Letter

 There’s a stack of cover letter examples on the internet, but if you are short on time to devote to Google, check out our cover letter tips below.

-We have compiled this information about the best way to write a cover letter both in an infographic image as well so if you would like a free infographic sent to you then click on the button at the bottom of the page.
+We have compiled this information about the best way to write a cover letter both in an infographic image as well so if you would like a free checklist sent to you then click on the link at the bottom of the page.

 - Keep your document short -

 On average it takes 6 seconds for your CV to be read.
 Thus it is probable that a Hiring Manager will devote only 1-2 seconds reading the ‘window to your CV’.